-Selecting the route that meets our criteria wasn’t an easy task but from the first time we saw the 5 day dual basecamp trek to Fitz Roy and Cerro Torre that we’d made the right decision to name it as a Top 100 Travel Adventure.
+Selecting the route that meets our criteria wasn’t an easy task but from the first time, we saw the 5 days dual basecamp trek to Fitz Roy and Cerro Torre that we’d made the right decision to name it as a Top 100 Travel Adventure.

 Just naming that out for you gives me goosebumps, it was a trip that was nothing short of epic.

 Full details on the Basecamps Trek with Mountaineering Patagonia.